NOTICE OF HEALTH CARE PRIVACY PRACTICES

 YOUR RIGHTS REGARDING YOUR PHI

-Although your health record is Francis Parker property, the information belongs to you.
+Although your health record is Parker property, the information belongs to you.
 You have the following rights regarding your PHI.

 - Right to Inspect and Copy.
 With some exceptions, you have the right to review and copy your PHI.